petermr/tigr2ess/crops/rice/ami-search-cooccurRiceLocalDictionary.md

 ```

-Here is tree structure for the cooccurance results.
+Here is tree structure for the cooccurrence results.

 ```
     ├── commonest.dataTables.html